 Nostalgia for the American Girl Doll brand is no joke.
 Everyone has their favorite: from Molly loyalists to Samantha stans, their stories and styles have inspired young women and girls the world over with no sign of slowing down.
 There are several signature store locations across the US, a print magazine that lasted more than 20 years, and an extremely popular online fandom spanning YouTube, Instagram, Twitter, and more.
 It seems as though girls really do rule in the American Girl Doll universe, but what happens when a boy shows up on the scene for the first time ever?

 Enter: Emilie Zaslow, PhD, professor and department chair of communication studies at Pace.
 She’s an expert on Mattel’s iconic line of toys, having published the book Playing With America’s Doll: A Cultural Analysis of the American Girl Collection.
-In a co-written chapter of the collection The Marketing of Children’s Toys, Emilie worked with Jaclyn Griffith ’17, a Pace alumna who earned her BA in Communication Studies and is set to begin her MS in Publishing in Fall 2021, to study the unique production and marketing of Logan, Mattel’s first American Girl boy doll.
+In a co-written chapter of the collection The Marketing of Children’s Toys, Emilie worked with Jaclyn Griffith ’17, a Pace alumna who earned her BA in Communication Studies, to study the unique production and marketing of Logan, Mattel’s first American Girl boy doll.

 “[It’s] a brand known for outspoken girls who challenge social norms,” the two wrote.
 However, in the company’s attempt to be more inclusive, Emilie and Jaclyn determined that Mattel instead “created a narrative perpetuating gendered power relations.”